CliMA/ClimaAnalysis.jl/README.md

 ## Features

 - Read, organize, and process NetCDF files
-- Visualize contour plots with `CairoMakie`
+- Visualize heatmaps with `CairoMakie`
 - Apply averages and other reductions to the output variables.
 - Slice variables along a given value (e.g., take the slice with altitude of 500 meters)